Domain Trading Intelligence

 | mosspath.com | 7 | Domainamania |

-botbox.com was the highest-profile catch at 38 matching TLDs, secured by Gname — a pattern consistent with AI-agent-related keyword demand (“bot” + “box”). coinrate.com (21 TLDs) was won by Sav.com, aligning with continued crypto-market keyword activity that echoes the “defai” emerging-keyword signal above.
-The drop-catch landscape this week favored Gname (two of the top five) and mid-tier services (Domainamania, Sav.com) rather than the typical DropCatch.com dominance.
+botbox.com was the highest-profile catch at 38 matching TLDs, secured by Gname, a pattern consistent with AI-agent-related keyword demand (“bot” + “box”). coinrate.com (21) was won by Sav.com, aligning with continued crypto-market keyword activity that echoes the “defai” emerging-keyword signal above.
+The drop-catch landscape this week favored Gname (two of the top five) and mid-tier services (Domainamania, Sav.com) more than the typical DropCatch.com pattern.
 For complete domain change data, visit DomainKits Changes.

 Weekly Insight

-The secondary market’s center of gravity shifted decisively back to .com this week.
-NAS.com at $1.25 million is the largest single reported .com sale since January, and 7555.com at $128,888 reinforces the persistent liquidity of premium numeric .com inventory.
-This contrasts with the prior two weeks, where .ai extensions dominated the leaderboard with genesis.ai ($400K) and Free.ai ($350K).
-The NAS.com transaction is particularly instructive: a company that built its brand on .io upgraded to .com once budget allowed — a pattern end-user domain investors have been anticipating for years, now playing out in real time for named operators.
-The redirect from NAS.io to NAS.com, combined with logo integration, signals a long-term commitment rather than a speculative hold.
+The secondary market’s center of gravity shifted back to .com this week.
+NAS.com at $1.25 million is the largest single reported .com sale we have logged since the January 2026 leaderboard, and 7555.com at $128,888 reinforces the persistent liquidity of premium numeric .com inventory.
+This contrasts with the prior two weeks, when .ai extensions led with genesis.ai ($400K) and Free.ai ($350K).

 On the registration side, the cooling pattern of the prior two weeks has ended: four of the top five keywords posted positive W-o-W growth, with “group” (+17.1%) and “my” (+16.6%) leading. .com’s 7-day moving average stayed above its 14-day for a second straight week, with April 14 reaching 152,098 new registrations.
-The standout story, though, sits in the emerging keywords. “peptides” is the cleanest speculative signal we have tracked this year — 450K monthly searches with CPC up to $5.32, a 3.4× W-o-W registration jump, multi-party registrar spread, a 16% Spaceship NS concentration indicating professional-investor positioning, and an FDA regulatory catalyst that will continue developing throughout 2026.
-Every box checks.
-Compare that to “defai” (1 → 223), which rides a legitimate crypto narrative but shows concentrated single-operator characteristics (99.6% at one registrar, 100% for-sale).
-Both are “trends”; only peptides is actionable.
+The standout story sits in emerging keywords: “peptides” lines up across every cross-check we apply, with 450K monthly searches, CPC up to $5.32, a 3.4 times W-o-W registration jump, multi-party registrar spread, marketplace-nameserver concentration consistent with professional positioning, and an FDA regulatory catalyst that is likely to keep developing through 2026.
+Compare that to “defai” (1 to 223), which rides a legitimate crypto narrative but shows concentrated single-registrar characteristics with inventory entirely listed for sale.
+Both are “trends”; only peptides is actionable on the data we have this week.

-With ICANN’s new gTLD application window opening on April 30 — nine days from publication — the next two weeks will likely see registration activity around candidate-extension keywords accelerate, particularly those tied to announced or rumored brand and generic applications.
+With ICANN’s new gTLD application window opening April 30, registration activity around candidate-extension keywords is likely to accelerate in the next two weeks, particularly around announced or rumored brand and generic applications.
 For more weekly data and analysis, visit ABTdomain.